On some universal sums of generalized polygonal numbers: Introduction

 For $m=3,4,\ldots$ we set

-Those $p_m(n)$ with $n\in\N=\{0,1,2,\ldots\}$ are the well-known $m$-gonal numbers (or polygonal numbers of order $m$).
-We call those $p_m(x)$ with $x\in\Z$ generalized $m$-gonal numbers.
+Those $p_m(n)$ with $n\in\N=\{0,1,2,\ldots\}$ are the well-known {\it $m$-gonal numbers} (or polygonal numbers of order $m$).
+We call those $p_m(x)$ with $x\in\Z$ {\it generalized $m$-gonal numbers}.
 Note that (generalized) 3-gonal numbers are triangular numbers and (generalized) 4-gonal numbers are squares of integers.

-In 1638 Fermat asserted that each $n\in\N$ can be written as the sum of $m$ polygonal numbers of order $m$.
-This was proved by Lagrange, Gauss and Cauchy in the cases $m=4$, $m=3$ and $m\gs5$ respectively (see Chapter1 of [N96, pp. 3-34]) The generalized pentagonal numbers are related to the partition function as discovered by Euler (see, e.g., Berndt [B, p.\,12]).
+In 1638, Fermat asserted that each $n\in\N$ can be written as the sum of $m$ polygonal numbers of order $m$.
+This was proved by Lagrange, Gauss and Cauchy in the cases $m=4$, $m=3$ and $m\gs5$ respectively (see Moreno and Wagstaff \cite[pp.\,54-57]{MW} or Nathanson \cite[Chapter 1, pp.\,3-34]{N96}).
+The generalized pentagonal numbers play a crucial role in Euler's famous recurrence for the partition function.